wernerglinka/glinka.dev.2024/src/content/portfolio.md

             apstyle: true
             subtitle: ""
             prose: >-
               Here is a selection of my completed projects.
 The work I've undertaken spans across a variety of sectors, but primarily caters to small and medium-sized enterprises.
-Each of these bespoke websites has been crafted with meticulous attention to detail, ensuring a unique digital representation that echoes the company's vision, ethos, and market positioning.
+All websites have been build to reflect a company's vision, ethos, and market positioning.

               Notably, my portfolio isn't confined to commercial endeavors.
 I firmly believe in using my skills and resources to give back to the community.
 In line with this belief, I have undertaken several pro bono assignments for non-profit organizations.
 Each one has offered a different, yet equally rewarding, experience.